 Shiatsu

 To perform this ancient Japanese technique, the therapist will merge gentle, rhythmic strokes with stretches utilizing their own body weight.
 In Eastern medicine, it’s all meant to restore vital body energy, or chi.
-Western translation: It’s a relaxing keep-your-clothes-on technique, with some evidence suggesting it can improve circulation and tamp down stress.
+Western translation: It’s a relaxing keep-your-clothes-on technique, with some evidence suggesting it can improve circulation and reduce stress.
 Best for: stress, energy, relaxation, people who want to remain fully clothed.

 How to Find a Massage Master